MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2010-release-notes.md

 ### OneDrive for Business profiles

-- Get-CMOneDriveBusinessProfile<!-- ](/powershell/module/configurationmanager/Get-CMOneDriveBusinessProfile): Get a policy for a OneDrive for Business profile. -->
+- [Get-CMOneDriveBusinessProfile](/powershell/module/configurationmanager/Get-CMOneDriveBusinessProfile): Get a policy for a OneDrive for Business profile.
-- New-CMOneDriveBusinessProfile<!-- ](/powershell/module/configurationmanager/New-CMOneDriveBusinessProfile): Create a OneDrive for Business profile policy. -->
+- [New-CMOneDriveBusinessProfile](/powershell/module/configurationmanager/New-CMOneDriveBusinessProfile): Create a OneDrive for Business profile policy.
-- Set-CMOneDriveBusinessProfile<!-- ](/powershell/module/configurationmanager/Set-CMOneDriveBusinessProfile): Configure a OneDrive for Business profile policy. -->
+- [Set-CMOneDriveBusinessProfile](/powershell/module/configurationmanager/Set-CMOneDriveBusinessProfile): Configure a OneDrive for Business profile policy.

 ## Deprecated and removed cmdlets